 Misdemeanors & Felonies

-Criminal offenses such as misdemeanors and felonies are serious crimes that are punishable with serious consequences.
+Criminal offenses such as misdemeanors and felonies are serious crimes that are punishable with serious consequences in Seattle and elsewhere.
 If you have been charged with a crime or are under investigation for a crime, it is extremely important that you retain a qualified criminal defense attorney who can advise you of your rights and aggressively defend you against any charges brought by prosecutors.

 Paul L. Schneiderman represents individuals at different stages of criminal cases.
 And he has represented clients charged with crimes in municipal, district, superior, and federal courts.